Approaching the History of Information and Media from Many Different Viewpoints

-Because of its historical approach, numerous precursors to aspects of this project over the centuries, may, of course, be found within this database itself, particularly through the Indexing and Searching Information, Organization of Information, and Chronicles & Timelines themes.
+Because of its historical approach, numerous precursors to aspects of this project over the centuries, may, of course, be found within this database itself, particularly through the Indexing & Searching Information, Knowledge Organization, and Chronicles & Timelines themes.
 You will find links to themes at the end of each entry.
 If you click on a theme after an entry you will see a timeline based on that theme alone.
 You can, of course, access the database by era, and you can switch back and forth between eras and themes.
 By following certain themes in the database you can trace the development of specific media; following others may help you trace interrelationships between media, or help you approach the history of information from other viewpoints.

 Using the search box in the upper right corner of each screen you can search the database by any keyword, name, phrase or search combination.
 The keyword search may be the most efficient way to locate specific information or specific people.
 Full names or phrases should be placed within quotation marks.
 To determine which database entries mention a specific year type that year number in quotation marks in the search box.